 Reef dwellers and macro life is seen during scuba diving

 More of the common sea life also includes octopus, moray eels, scorpionfish, barracudas, stingrays, shrimps, nudibranchs, cuttlefish among a variety of school of fish and the common reef fish.
 Shortly, there’s probably something to find for every kind of diver no matter if you like big fish or prefer to get some good macro shots.

-Blue View Divers is doing daily island cleanups in the following way.
-Upon returning from the dive and during the walk back from the jetty to the dive centre, the staff is picking up all rubbish they see on their way.
+Blue View Divers is doing daily island clean-ups in the following way.
+Upon returning from the dive, and during the walk back from the jetty to the dive centre, the staff is picking up all rubbish they see on their way.
 You´re more than welcome to help them.
-In the dive centre is a recycling station where plastic bottles are transformed into eco-bricks to, cans into ashtrays, broken flip flops go to an organisation who makes new ones out of them and biodegradable products are going into a composter and the compost is given to local people for their garden.
+In the dive centre you can find a recycling station where plastic bottles are transformed into eco-bricks to, cans into ashtrays, broken flip flops go to an organisation who makes new ones out of them and biodegradable products are going into a composter and the compost is given to local people for their garden.

-This eco-conscious dive centre makes travellers & divers aware and keeps tourism sustainable!
+The eco-conscious dive centre spreads awareness and keeps the tourism on Phi Phi sustainable!

 The number of straws found as waste on the island are counted and written down to make people aware of it and reusable bamboo straws are sold to reduce the use of plastic straws.
 Stainless steel bottles from Trash Hero can be bought and refilled for free at Blue View Divers.
 These are some of the things they do, but this article will be too long if I name it all.
 You can read more about all these activities in this post.
 They just do a very good job!